skx/kpie/README.md

 window is opened upon your system.
 If you start `kpie` with a named Lua file that will be used instead, for example:

     $ kpie ~/.config/kpie.lua

-Regardless of what the filename is the configuration file is pure-lua with the addition of some window-related primitives.
+Regardless of what the filename is, the configuration file is Lua with the addition of some window-related primitives.
 To give you a flavour this is the default configuration file:

     --
     -- If Xine is launched it should be "always on top"